ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/view-edit-remove-information-barriers-policies.md

 ROBOTS: NOINDEX, NOFOLLOW
 ms.service: o365-administration
 localization_priority: None
-description: "Using PowerShell, you can define policies for information barriers in Microsoft Teams."
+description: "Using PowerShell, you can define policies for Information Barriers in Microsoft Teams."
 ---

-# View, edit, or remove information barriers in Microsoft Teams
+# View, edit, or remove Information Barriers in Microsoft Teams

-Coming soon to Microsoft Teams, information barriers policies can help limit communications between specific groups of people.
-Information barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
-To learn more, see [Information barriers (coming soon to Microsoft Teams!)](information-barriers.md).
-After [information barriers policies are defined](define-information-barriers-policies.md) for your organization, you can view, edit, or even remove those policies as appropriate.
+Coming soon to Microsoft Teams, Information Barriers policies can help limit communications between specific groups of people.
+Information Barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
+To learn more, see [Information Barriers (coming soon to Microsoft Teams!)](information-barriers.md).
+After [Information Barriers policies are defined](define-information-barriers-policies.md) for your organization, you can view, edit, or even remove those policies as appropriate.

-To edit or remove information barriers policies, you must be assigned one of the following roles:
+To edit or remove Information Barriers policies, you must be assigned one of the following roles:

 - Microsoft 365 Enterprise Global Administrator